-Approximately 20% of patients with acute TBAD will have a malperfusion syndrome, with 5% to 7% having visceral ischemia.
-In the International Registry for Aortic Dissection (IRAD) data, visceral ischemia was strongly associated with in-hospital mortality of 30.8% vs 9.1% without ischemia (odds ratio [OR], 3.33; P <.0001).
-TBAD with malperfusion is increasingly treated with endovascular therapies, from 35% in the early IRAD era 1996-2001 to 68% in the later IRAD era 2008-2013.
-Attendant with this shift, open surgery decreased from 47% to 18%.
-Mortality in the context of visceral ischemia was similar between open and endovascular repair (25.8% vs 25.5%, P nonsignificant).
+Approximately 20% of patients with acute TBAD will have a malperfusion syndrome, with 5% to 7% having visceral ischemia.^{29,30} In the International Registry for Aortic Dissection (IRAD) data, visceral ischemia was strongly associated with in-hospital mortality of 30.8% vs 9.1% without ischemia (odds ratio [OR], 3.33; P <.0001).30 TBAD with malperfusion is increasingly treated with endovascular therapies, from 35% in the early IRAD era 1996-2001 to 68% in the later IRAD era 2008-2013.
+Attendant with this shift, open surgery decreased from 47% to 18%.30 Mortality in the context of visceral ischemia was similar between open and endovascular repair (25.8% vs 25.5%, P nonsignificant).

 TEVAR can expeditiously control a rupture or cover the primary entry tear to restore true lumen flow, resulting in reduced ischemic time and improvement of outcomes over medical management alone or combined with open surgery.31-48 Collectively, accrued data demonstrate improved outcomes with TEVAR for complicated TBAD compared with open surgery or medical therapy alone.
-Consequently, TEVAR has become the first-line treatment for complicated TBAD.49- However, the success of TEVAR alone to reestablish arterial end-organ flow is dependent on the underlying etiology of the malperfusion.
+Consequently, TEVAR has become the first-line treatment for complicated TBAD.49- 54 However, the success of TEVAR alone to reestablish arterial end-organ flow is dependent on the underlying etiology of the malperfusion.

 Several published series have described endovascular management of complicated TBAD, but few reports specifically detail the management or outcomes for the subset of patients with visceral malperfusion syndromes.
-Of those studies that detail malperfused regions, the proportion of visceral malperfusion ranges from 7.6% to 60%.38,55-60 Two series reported no need for adjunctive branch stenting or fenestration, but one reported a post-TEVAR colon resection, and the other reported a death at postoperative day 11 from persistent visceral ischemia.
+Of those studies that detail malperfused regions, the proportion of visceral malperfusion ranges from 7.6% to 60%.^{38,55-60} Two series reported no need for adjunctive branch stenting or fenestration, but one reported a post-TEVAR colon resection,55 and the other reported a death at postoperative day 11 from persistent visceral ischemia.57

 A report from 2 high-volume European centers described 41 complicated TBAD patients, with an overall 41% branch vessel stenting rate.
 Nearly a quarter (n = 4 [23.5%]) of those with visceral malperfusion had branch stenting or fenestration.
-The 30-day mortality rate was 17.1%, with 2 deaths due to bowel infarction, and 3 patients underwent bowel resection without further visceral revascularization.
+The 30-day mortality rate was 17.1%, with 2 deaths due to bowel infarction, and 3 patients underwent bowel resection without further visceral revascularization.58 acute TBAD complicated by malperfusion syndrome (ie, without rupture).61 The rationale is that this strategy can treat both dynamic and static obstruction while avoiding the risks of TEVAR, including retrograde type A dissection, neurologic complications of stroke and SCI, graft infection in the setting of necrotic tissue, and coverage of the LSA.
+This approach was first described to mitigate the high operative mortality of acute TAAD dissection with visceral ischemia.
+The mechanism by which this strategy works is to introduce a reentry tear into the distal aorta and stabilize the flap motion to prevent dynamic obstruction.
+Any residual static branch vessel obstruction is then treated by branch artery stenting.
+Over a 22-year period (1996-2018), the Michigan group reported a 7.7% mortality (no deaths in the last 8 years) and 0% paralysis.

-Three other series of complicated TBAD reported overall adjunctive branch stenting rates of 13.7% to 22%, including visceral branches and no cases of bowel resection or bowel-related mortality.
-In the most recent IRAD report, of the 51 acute TBAD patients with visceral ischemia, 63% underwent TEVAR, 31% underwent fenestration, and 33% underwent branch vessel stenting.
+Three other series of complicated TBAD reported overall adjunctive branch stenting rates of 13.7% to 22%, including visceral branches and no cases of bowel resection or bowel-related mortality.^{38,56,59} In the most recent IRAD report, of the 51 acute TBAD patients with visceral ischemia, 63% underwent TEVAR, 31% underwent fenestration, and 33% underwent branch vessel stenting.30